lukasnee/wucy/README.md

 * 2019-10-15
 Windows framework working - window managing, layering, rendering on screen.
 Needs optimization.

+* 2019-10-22 Restructured operating system (see fig.1).
+Rewriting windows program from C to C++, combining with slightly modified AdaruitGFX library.

 ### Extra

 Take everything with a grain of salt, I'm an inexperienced engineer, still a student.
 Honestly, I don't really know what I'm doing.
 I just have this idea in my mind and I want to make it somewhat real.
 I thinks it is quite cool.